top of page

 The following conditions will ordinarily be included in a Labour Agreement and will apply to any nomination for an ENS visa (in addition to the ENS requirements outlined in the Migration Legislation).

-2. The Third Party’s ENS nomination identifies an Occupation in the Pilbara DAMA that was the subject of the most recently approved TSS visa for the Overseas Worker; and
+2. The Third Party’s ENS nomination identifies an Occupation in the Pilbara DAMA that was the subject of the most recently approved SID visa for the Overseas Worker; and

 3. The Overseas Worker has been employed on a full-time basis, in the ENS nominated occupation, an applicable occupation under the Pilbara DAMA, or a closely related occupation that is, also specified in the Pilbara DAMA, for a period of at least three (3) years before the ENS nomination is made;